anis-nouri/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Install AWS CLI
 * Configure the AWS CLI on the GitPod, by configuring `.gitpod.yml`, It is a YAML  configuration file that allows you to define the environment for your Gitpod workspace, and is placed in the root directory of your project allowing you to specify dependencies, environment variables, editor extensions, and more.

-Here is the code written in the YAML file.
+Here is the code written in the YAML file:
 ```
 tasks:
   - name: aws-cli